Teachers, Food Workers Now Eligible To Get Vaccinated In LA County

-LOS ANGELES (CBSLA) — Teachers and food and agriculture workers will be among an estimated 1.2 million Los Angeles County residents newly-eligible to receive the COVID-19 vaccine beginning Monday.
+LOS ANGELES (CBSLA) — Teachers and food and agriculture workers will be among an estimated 1.2 million Los Angeles County residents now eligible to receive the COVID-19 vaccine beginning Monday.

 Also newly-eligible to get vaccinated are childcare workers, law enforcement personnel and emergency services workers.
 They will join healthcare workers and those over age 65, who have been receiving the vaccine for several weeks now.